mozilla-bteam/bmo/docs/en/rst/api/core/v1/group.rst

   A non existing group name was passed to the function, as a result no group object existed for that invalid name.
 * 805 (Cannot view groups)
-  Logged-in users are not authorized to edit bugzilla groups as they are not members of the creategroups group in bugzilla, or they are not authorized to access group member's information as they are not members of the "editusers" group or can bless the group.
+  Logged-in users are not authorized to edit Bugzilla groups as they are not members of the creategroups group in Bugzilla, or they are not authorized to access group member's information as they are not members of the "editusers" group or can bless the group.